 Tradestation

-- In TradeStation, there are four basic order types (Market, Limit, Stop-Market, Stop-Limit) used in combination with an order action (Buy, Sell, Sell Short, Buy to Cover, etc.).
+- In TradeStation, there are four basic order types (Market, Limit, Stop-Market, Stop-Limit) combined with an order action (Buy, Sell, Sell Short, Buy to Cover, etc.).

 - TradeManager Analysis: is used to evaluate the performance of trades completed (open and closed) from one or more TradeStation accounts during a specified date range.
 You can also filter the report to include/exclude symbols of your choosing.
 When you click Generate, selected data from your account is polled and a summary report is produced.
-Once generated, the TradeManager Analysis Report enables you to view information such as total net profit, total number of trades, largest losing trade, and more
+Once generated, the TradeManager Analysis Report lets you view information such as total net profit, the total number of trades, the largest losing trade, and more.

 Multicharts

-- Can range from simple stops to complex strategies with multiple targets, break-even levels and so on.
-All are easy to setup and customisable to your needs.
+- It can range from simple stops to complex strategies with multiple targets, break-even levels, etc. All are easy to set up and customisable to your needs.

-- With strategy programming you still only have Limit buy and sell orders, Market buy and sell order, Limit stop orders.
-No other order types are supported which is a shame as Interactive Brokers has many order types which would be very appreciated.
-If a broker doesn’t support any of these order types, it is emulated within the software and released to broker by means of other supported order type.
+- With strategy programming, you still only have Limit buy and sell orders, Market buy and sell orders, and Limit stop orders.
+No other order types are supported, which is a shame as Interactive Brokers has many order types, which would be very appreciated.
+If a broker doesn’t support any of these order types, it is emulated within the software and released to the broker utilizing other supported order types.
 To learn more about a particular order type emulation for a particular broker, click here.

-- The software comes with Order and Position Tracker window which will give a comprehensive summary of orders, positions, and accounts across all brokers used for your trading.
+- The software comes with Order, and Position Tracker window, which will comprehensively summarise orders, positions, and accounts across all brokers used for your trading.

-- Multicharts does have issues with tracking profits; this is more difficult because a 3rd party broker is required and Multicharts cannot track things like commissions etc. You can do a basic track of live profit and loss statement – we expect this to be upgraded with futures releases.
+- Multicharts does have issues with tracking profits; this is more difficult because a 3rd party broker is required, and Multicharts cannot track things like commissions etc. You can do a basic track of live profit and loss statement – we expect this to be upgraded with future releases.

 NinjaTrader

-- All stops and target orders can be sent out as soon as you enter a trade, hence if you lose internet connection or get disconnected your orders will remain on the trade network limiting a potential disaster situation.
+- All stops and target orders can be sent out as soon as you enter a trade.
+Hence if you lose an internet connection or get disconnected, your orders will remain on the trade network limiting a potential disaster situation.

 Winner: NinjaTrader